neicnordic/neic-sda/docs/guides/tls.md

 > If you have feedback to give on the content, please contact us on
 > [github](https://github.com/neicnordic/neic-sda)!

-If you have spent time on the internet you have used tls encryption, which is the encryption used for https requests.
-Setting up TLS for a system can be a little bit tricky though.
+Those who have navigated the online realm have undoubtedly encountered TLS encryption, the cryptographic protocol employed for securing HTTPS requests.
+However, configuring TLS for a system can prove to be somewhat intricate.